-Each of the controlling shareholders has made an annual declaration in respect of their compliance with the terms of noncompetition undertaking.
-Details of the non-competition undertaking are set out in the section headed "Relationship with Controlling Shareholders" of the Prospectus.
+Each of the controlling shareholders has made an annual declaration in respect of their compliance with the terms of non-competition undertaking.
+Details of the non-competition undertaking are set out in the section headed "Relationship with Controlling Shareholders" of the Company's prospectus dated 30 November 2016 (the "Prospectus").